apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/dynamic.md

 names and the membership relation between a given `java.security.acl.Group` principal and external user accounts.

-The user management API will consequently no longer be knowledgeable of **external group identities** (exception: groups that have been synchronized before enabling the feature will remain untouched and will be synchronized according to the sync configuration).
+The user management API will consequently no longer be knowledgeable of **external group identities**.

+For groups that have been synchronized before dynamic membership got enabled, the following rules will
+apply:
+- if option `user.enforceDynamicMembership` is disabled (default), previously synced groups and their member information will continue to be synchronized according to the sync configuration.
+- if option `user.enforceDynamicMembership` is enabled, previously synced membership will be migrated to become dynamic upon user synchronization.
+The synchronized group will be removed once it not longer has any declared members.

 While this behavior does not affect default authentication and authorization modules (see below) it will have an impact on applications that rely on full synchronization